blab/ncov-19B/narratives/ncov-19B_resurgence.md

 dataset: "https://nextstrain.org/groups/blab/ncov/19B?d=tree,map,entropy&legend=open"
 date: "2021 February 11"

-abstract: "Clade 19B viruses which had largely disappeared from circulation have slightly increased in frequency over the past two months.
+abstract: "Clade 19B viruses which had largely disappeared from circulation have slightly increased in frequency in December 2020 and January 2021.
 Here we explore the genetic composition of viruses currently circulating in 19B.
-We find numerous examples of convergent evolution in the spike protein, which may contribute to its increasing frequency."
+We find multiple recent clusters and numerous examples of convergent evolution in the spike protein, which may contribute to its increasing frequency."
 ---

 <!-- Comment tags like these are not rendered, they're just helpful for you -->